-- FHG may choose to donate assets no longer required to organisations that FHG has links with; - There are also certain situations where staff members may wish to purchase equipment.
+- FHG may choose to donate assets no longer required to organisations that FHG has links with: - There are also certain situations where FHGcolleagues may wish to purchase equipment.
 This is often the case in relation to computers which are no longer in use and out of date.
-A separate procedure set out the process followed in such circumstances to facilitate staff purchases while meeting audit requirements; - Asset is no longer functioning, surplus to operational requirements or beyond economic repair; and - Recycled or Destroyed Items with no market value or no use to another organisation should be appropriately and safely destroyed.
+The Director of Finance, Governance and Assets will determine the process for the sale of assets on a case by case basis, and ensure that any process meets audit requirements. - Asset is no longer functioning, surplus to operational requirements or beyond economic repair; and - Recycled or Destroyed Items with no market value or no use to another organisation should be appropriately and safely destroyed.